grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - Loki For Beginners with Ed Welch.md

   - Common problems with how users use labels?
   - How should users write logs into Loki effecticently?
   - How should users query logs from Loki efficiently?
+  - What are typical troubleshooting steps for performance issues in Loki?
+  - How can users monitor the health and performance of their Loki deployments?